ks961/-d3vtool-hooks/README.md

   - Reads the current state, error, and loading status from a promise hub without triggering updates.

 - [**usePromiseHubAction**](#usepromisehubaction)
-  - Returns a function to manually trigger the asynchronous action managed by a promise hub.
+  - `usePromiseHubAction` is a custom hook that allows you to manually trigger an asynchronous action within a `PromiseHub` and provides the current loading state and any errors.

 - [**useSecId**](#usesecid)
   - `useSecId` is a custom hook that returns a function to generate unique string identifiers with customizable length and character set.